andreagiassi/microservice-rbac-user-management/README.md

 Since 2002, Andrea is working in the IT market for several different companies and start ups and it has contributed to the success of several solutions and products.

-Connect or contact me here:
+About me:
 https://www.linkedin.com/in/andreagiassi/

 #### Overview
+The need to manage a user base for an online system is very frequent.
 Goal of this project is to offer a generic user's data management microservice.

-The need to manage a user base for an online system is very frequent.
 This microservice can offer a good and solid starting point for managing your accounts.
-Thanks to this Role Based Access Control implementation, it's easy to define the roles and permissions for the specific application through REST apis, and subsequently apply these roles on users.
+Thanks to this Role Based Access Control implementation it's easy to define roles and permissions for your specific application and subsequently apply these access rules on the users.

 This project lends itself very well to implement new prototypes or to create new solutions based on microservice architecture.

 The project is thought using the Docker technologies with two different containers:
-* Spring Boot REST apis: that exposing the services
+* Spring Boot REST apis: that exposing the services using REST apis
 * MySql 8.0 database: that is storing/retrieving the information

-The code has been tested (more than 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.
+The code has been tested (> 100 tests) using JUnit and Mockito, H2 in memory database and some standard libraries for the integration tests.

 Here below the most relevant features exposed using REST Apis: